-As shown below, 32% of the new enrollee participants were African-American, 37% were White, and 1% were Asian.
-Hispanic women made up 25% of new enrollee participants and American/Asian Indian and Other races comprised 4% of the FPW new enrollee participants.
+Table 2b-DY18 presents the distribution of FPW new enrollee participants by age group and race/ethnicity for DY18 (SFY2015-2016).
+As shown below, 33% of the new enrollee participants were African-American, 36% were White, and 1% were Asian.
+Hispanic women made up 25% of new enrollee participants and American/Asian Indian and Other races comprised 5% of the FPW new enrollee participants.
 The largest percentage of new enrollee participants were white women between the ages of 20 and 29.
-The age group and race category of the fewest number of new enrollee participants in DY17 were Asian women between the ages of 44 and 55.
+The age group and race category of the fewest number of new enrollee participants in DY18 were Asian women between the ages of 14 and 19.
+New enrollee participants between 20 and 29 years of age made up the largest group at 64%.